Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Impulsive dosing controller

 \subsection{Controller design algorithm}

-In view of the theoretical results presented above, the control problem formulated in Section~\ref{sec:formulation} can be solved in the following way. \begin{enumerate}[Step 1:] \item Given the 1-cycle parameters $\lambda$ and $T$, calculate the fixed point $X$ by applying Theorem~\ref{pro:fp}. \item Select suitable parametrizations of the modulation functions $\bar F(\cdot)$ and $\bar \Phi(\cdot)$. \item Pick up a point $\left(\bar F^\prime(y_0),\bar \Phi^\prime(y_0)\right)$ satisfying the stability condition of 1-cycle from Theorem~\ref{th:stability}. \item For the selected in Step~2 parametrizations, solve the equations
+In view of the theoretical results presented above, the control problem formulated in Section~\ref{sec:formulation} can be solved in the following way. \begin{enumerate}[Step 1:] \item Given the 1-cycle parameters $\lambda$ and $T$, calculate the fixed point $X$ by applying Theorem~\ref{pro:fp}. \item Select suitable parametrizations of the modulation functions $\bar F(\cdot)$ and $\bar \Phi(\cdot)$. \item Select a pair $\left(F^\prime(\bar y_0),\Phi^\prime(\bar y_0)\right)$ satisfying the stability condition of 1-cycle from Theorem~\ref{th:stability}. \item For the selected in Step~2 parametrizations, solve the equations

 with respect to the parameters defining the slopes of the modulation functions. \item Solve the equations

 with respect to the parameters of $\bar F(\cdot),\bar \Phi(\cdot)$. \end{enumerate} Recall that the choice of the slopes of the modulation functions in Step~3 influences, besides stability of the periodic solution, the transient properties of the closed-loop system when converging to the 1-cycle from an initial condition outside of it.